applejaxx/QualityAssessmentTools/README.md

 1. In BlueJ, select **Quality Assessment Tool** from the **Tools** menu
 2. Select **CheckStyle** from drop down menu
 <br /> **NOTE:** The PMD option is currently under development.

-### Useful information about current delivery
-* Updated the Backlog.md.
-Inside you can find a link to our Redmine project management tool.
-  * go to https://github.com/SoftwareExtensionRenovators/QualityAssessmentTools then click on documents folder to find it.
-* Created a Sprint.md for the current delivery(ThirdDelivery).
-* For this delivery we have updated our github repository with branches FirstDelivery, SecondDelivery so that it is convinient to track what has been done in previous versions of a product.
-* Licences have been updated.
-* Cascaded menu that QualityAssessmentTools produces now displays more tools that will be implemented later.
-* Menu items that are not implemented yet now display appropriate "under development" window when clicked on.